 |Ratings and reviews||2||5|

 You should note, that here we only look at standalone features and we just assume what logic will be required, so this estimate is very rough.
-Moreover, here we don’t take into account the planning stage, the cost of app design and many other steps of which the development process consists.
+Moreover, here we don’t take into account the planning stage, the cost of app design, and many other steps of which the development process consists.
 So this is a rough estimate for you to understand what features your app will need and how much development time they require.

 Food delivery is a great niche that will become even more popular in the future.
-To be competitive you should use the advantages technologies provide, and mobile app is the best option.
+To be competitive you should use the advantages technologies provide, and a mobile app is the best option.
 Give your customers the ability to order food wherever they are and optimize your business.